Skip to main content

 │ └── gold/

-└── semantic/
+└── connections/

 5. dbt configuration — Generates dbt/profiles.yml and dbt/dbt_project.yml pre-configured for BigQuery with medallion materialization settings.